Mauro Longobardo

-Mauro Longobardo is a Chief Executive Officer of ArcelorMittal Kryvyi Rih.
+Mauro Longobardo is Vice President of ArcelorMittal and the Chief Executive Officer of ArcelorMittal Kryvyi Rih.

-Longobardo is also Vice-Chairman of ArcelorMittal Tubular Products in Saudi Arabia, Vice-President of the European Business Association in Ukraine, and Member of the Supervisory Board at RMHC's Ukraine.
+Longobardo is also member of the board of directors of ArcelorMittal Tubular Products in Saudi Arabia, Vice-President of the European Business Association in Ukraine, and Member of the Supervisory Board at RMHC's Ukraine.

 Early life and education

-Mauro Longobardo was born in the Lombardian town of Gallarate.
-He graduated of the Polytechnic University of Milan, Italy, majoring in Materials Engineering He obtained a degree from MIT Sloan School of Management in Boston.
+Mauro Longobardo was born in the Lombardian town of Gallarate.He graduated of the Polytechnic University of Milan, Italy, majoring in Materials Engineering.
+In 2012, he obtained the ACE certificate from MIT Sloan School of Management in Boston.
 Longobardo received further executive education at IAE, the Management and Business School of the Austral University (Argentina).

 Career

 From 2002 to 2006, Mauro Longobardo worked for Tenaris Dalmine (Italy) in quality and product development.
 He then moved to Argentina, overseeing different manufacturing sites at the Tenaris Siderca plant, located near Buenos Aires.

 In 2010, he moved to Dubai to become worldwide coordination director for Oil Country Tubular Goods (OCTG).
 He also worked as commercial director and regional manager in Iraq, Qatar, Oman, Yemen, Pakistan, Syria, Lebanon, and Jordan.
-From 2013 to 2015, Longobardo joined PJSC Chelpipe as Deputy CEO.
-After 2015, he joined Interpipe Group, becoming the chief operating officer in Ukraine.
+From 2013 to 2015, Longobardo joined PJSC Chelpipe as Deputy CEO for Strategy, Technology and Development.
+After 2015, he joined Interpipe Group, becoming the Deputy CEO / Chief Operating Officer.

-Longobardo joined the ArcelorMittal Group in February 2018 as CEO of ArcelorMittal Tubular Products Jubail, a joint venture between ArcelorMittal and Saudi Public Investment Fund (PIF).
+Longobardo joined the ArcelorMittal Group in February 2018 as CEO of ArcelorMittal Tubular Products Jubail, a joint venture between ArcelorMittal and Saudi Public Investment Fund (PIF), focused on producing seamless pipes and tubular products primarily for the oil and gas industry.
+In this capacity, he was responsible for operational management, strategic planning, and technological advancements at the site, leveraging his prior experience in heavy industry and pipe manufacturing.
 He held this position up to July 31, 2021 and was then appointed Member of the Board and Vice-Chairman.

+Since November 2020, Longobardo has served as a member of the Supervisory Board of the European Business Association in Ukraine.
+In 2021, he became Vice President of the association. Нe is expected to hold this position until 2027.
+In 2025, Longobardo was put on the 7th place of Forbes Ukraine’s ranking of Best 25 CEOs of Ukraine.

+For two consecutive years, Longobardo was included by the independent business media outlet Delo.ua in its list of the 50 most experienced CEOs in Ukraine.